mattruzicka/evolvable/README_YARD.md

 ### Hello World

-Try running `evolvable hello` at the command line.
 The goal is to evolve a population of arbitrary strings to be more like any given one.
+Try running `evolvable hello` at the command line to see this in action.

 Below is example output from evolving a population of random initialized string objects to match "Hello World!", then "Hello Evolvable World".